Locations

 Action:

-Approach Microsoft as a Partner, but Be Willing to Push Back: Cultivate a professional, transparent dialogue with your Microsoft account team.
+Foster a professional and transparent dialogue with your Microsoft account team.
 Share your business objectives and how Microsoft’s technology fits, but also be clear about your cost constraints and expectations.

 Leverage the relationship for insights – often, account managers can provide guidance on upcoming product changes, promotions, or how to structure a deal to get approvals.